VAISHNAVI-P-M/VAISHNAVI-P-M/README.md

 🧠 **Notable Projects**

 - 🖼️ *Background Removal Using MATLAB*
-  Applied image processing techniques to isolate foreground objects.
+  This project focuses on developing a MATLAB-based system for background removal in images, using advanced image processing techniques to enable the isolation of foreground objects from theirbackgrounds.

 - 🛍️ *Retail Sales ETL & Dashboard Using Python, MySQL & Power BI*
   Built a complete retail sales analytics pipeline using: